 The Henty Fault Zone constitutes a fundamental metallogenic divide within the MRV.
-To the northeast, polymetallic Zn-Pb-Au-Ag-Cu massive sulfide deposits dominate (Hellyer, Que River, Rosebery, Hercules; fig. 7) together with disseminated deposits with lower base metal, but relatively high Au and Ag tenor (Mount Charter, South Hercules).
-Ore fluids have been considered to have been derived by convective circulation of seawater and interaction with volcanic and basement rocks, but there is evidence for a magmatic contribution to the ore fluids at Hellyer (Solomon and Groves, 2000).
-There is also debate about the extent to which massive sulfide ore deposition took
+To the northwest, polymetallic Zn-Pb-Au-Ag-Cu massive sulfide deposits dominate (Hellyer, Que River, Rosebery, Hercules; fig. 7) together with disseminated deposits with lower base metal, but relatively high Au and Ag tenor (Mount Charter, South Hercules).
+Mount Charter is a barite and low-grade precious and base metal deposit formed within quartz-sericite altered volcanic rocks in an alteration system that presumably underlay a white smoker exhalative hydrothermal vent field.
+Ore fluids have been considered to have been derived by convective circulation of seawater and interaction with